 swordfish seasoned with garlic, lemon, parsley,, black pepper, salt, potatoes and

 with a “gratin” of pecorino cheese or in alternative Parmesan on the top.

 delicious Caponata and a local Couscous inherited by the

-Arab-Berbers with a use apart of the semolina and meat, also of pumpkin,
+Arab-Berbers with an use apart of the semolina and meat also of pumpkin,

-chickpeas and potatoes and do not forget to try the exquisite Arancini.
+chickpeas and potatoes and do not forget to taste the exquisite and famed Arancini.

-You can find an ample variety of pasta prepared in different sauces and also
+You can find an ample variety of pasta prepared in different sauces and styles and try

 local baked bread products similar to stuffed Calzoni is another